LuLucsu/lulucsu-academic/content/publication/article26/index.md

 ---
-title: "The signless p-Laplacian spectral radius of graphs with given matching number$"
+title: "The signless p-Laplacian spectral radius of graphs with given matching number"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here